 We also strongly recommend a headset for online interactive sessions.

 Staying safe online

-You must, for your own safety online, make sure that you have up to date anti-virus software installed on your Windows or Apple Mac laptop.
+You must, for your own safety online, make sure that you have up to date anti-virus software installed on your computer.

 While we cannot recommend a specific anti-virus package, there are many sites which compare the different packages available, such as this one:

 Whichever package you choose, you must make sure that you continually keep it up to date.